newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-commercial-and-industrial-new-construction.md

   renovation projects.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: New Jersey’s Clean Energy Program (NJCEP) encourages energy efficient new construction of commercial and industrial facilities in New Jersey by offering various financial incentives to adopt cost-effective, energy efficient design choices in qualifying new construction and substantial renovation projects.
+  New Jersey’s Clean Energy Program (NJCEP) encourages you to make energy-efficient design choices in your new construction or substantial renovation projects for commercial and industrial facilities in New Jersey, offering various financial incentives.

 callToActionLink: https://www.NJCleanEnergy.com/commercial-industrial/new-construction-buildings
 callToActionText: Learn more
 fundingType: grant